hertogp/stitch/README.md

 is a string and may contain spaces and it is simply interpolated in the `cmd` expansion.

-If the codeblock contains some shell script, one can refer to its arguments by:
+Just as a gentle reminder to myself: in a shell script, you can refer to arguments by:

 - `${0}` the script’s name